Woman: Intersex women

+Sexual orientation

+Most women are heterosexual.
+Fewer than 5% of adults are primarily attracted to the same sex.
+Women who are primarily attracted to other women may be lesbian or bisexual.

 Gender

 The Birth of Venus (1486, Uffizi) is a classic representation of femininity by Sandro Botticelli.

 Venus was a Roman goddess associated with love, beauty and fertility.

 Most cultures use a gender binary by which women are of one of two genders, the others being men; other cultures have a third gender.

-Femininity (also called womanliness or girlishness) is a set of attributes, behaviors, and roles generally associated with women and girls.
+Femininity (also called womanliness or girlishness) is a set of attributes, behaviours, and roles generally associated with women and girls.
 Different people have held femininity to be socially constructed, biologically influenced, or on some point in the spectrum between "nature" and "nurture".
 It is distinct from the definition of the biological female sex, as both men and women can exhibit feminine traits.

 Most women are cisgender, meaning their female sex assignment at birth corresponds with their female gender identity.
 Some women are transgender, meaning they were assigned male at birth.
 Trans women may experience gender dysphoria, the distress brought upon by the discrepancy between a person's gender identity and their sex assigned at birth.
 Gender dysphoria may be treated with gender-affirming care, which may include social or medical transition.
 Social transition may involve changes such as adopting a new name, hairstyle, clothing, and pronoun associated with the individual's affirmed female gender identity.
-A major component of medical transition for trans women is feminizing hormone therapy, which causes the development of female secondary sex characteristics (such as breasts, redistribution of body fat, and lower waist–hip ratio).
-Medical transition may also involve gender-affirming surgery, and a trans woman may undergo one or more feminizing procedures which result in anatomy that is typically gendered female.
+A major component of medical transition for trans women is feminising hormone therapy, which causes the development of female secondary sex characteristics (such as breasts, redistribution of body fat, and lower waist–hip ratio).
+Medical transition may also involve gender-affirming surgery, and a trans woman may undergo one or more feminising procedures which result in anatomy that is typically gendered female.

 Health

-Factors that specifically affect the health of women in comparison with men are most evident in those related to reproduction, but sex differences have been identified from the molecular to the behavioral scale.
+Factors that specifically affect the health of women in comparison with men are most evident in those related to reproduction, but sex differences have been identified from the molecular to the behavioural scale.
 Some of these differences are subtle and difficult to explain, partly due to the fact that it is difficult to separate the health effects of inherent biological factors from the effects of the surrounding environment they exist in.
 Sex chromosomes and hormones, as well as sex-specific lifestyles, metabolism, immune system function, and sensitivity to environmental factors are believed to contribute to sex differences in health at the levels of physiology, perception, and cognition.
 Women can have distinct responses to drugs and thresholds for diagnostic parameters.
+In 2025 only 62.7% of women aged 15 to 49 years consume a minimally diverse diet.

 The medical practice dealing with female reproduction and reproductive organs is called gynaecology (etymologically, "science of women").